Lü Ronghuan: Biography

 From July 1933 to May 1935, Lü was asked to serve as Governor of Harbin Special Municipality.
 Also from November 1934 to May 1935, he was concurrently Governor of Binjiang Province.
 In March 1935, Lü accepted the cabinet-level post of Minister of Civil Affairs of the Empire of Manchukuo, which he held to May 1937.
-From May–July 1937, he served as Minister of Enterprises, until that post was merged into the Ministry of Industries.
-He continued as Minister of Industries from July 1937 to May 1940.
-He then returned to his former post as Minister of Civil Affairs from May 1940 to January 1941.
-In January 1941, he was sent as a special envoy to the Reorganized National Government of China, remaining in Nanjing until 1944.
-After his return to Hsinking, he served with the Foreign Ministry as a special envoy, and retired from public life in 1945.
+He then served as Minister of Industry from May 1937 to May 1940 and Minister of Public Welfare from May 1940 to January 1941.
+In January 1941, he was sent as ambassador to the Reorganized National Government of China, remaining in Nanjing until 1944.
+After his return to Xinjing, he served with the Foreign Ministry as a special envoy, and retired from public life in 1945.

 Following the Soviet invasion of Manchuria, Lü attempted to organize a civil defense committee to maintain public order, but was captured by Soviet Red Army and held in custody in Siberia.
 He died while incarcerated in Siberia of illness at the age of 57.